oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 the desired response format for these commands in AP-Results.

-After defining the device-specific content, the blinky profile schema should look like [blinky IDL](blinky/blinky.jidl).
-This schema, in text or table ([blinky MD](blinky/blinky.md)) format, forms the basis for the actuator profile document.
+After defining the device-specific content, the blinky profile schema should look like [blinky.jidl](blinky/blinky.jidl).
+This schema, in text or table ([blinky.md](blinky/blinky.md)) format, forms the basis for the actuator profile document.

+#### 5. Generate device schemas
-Producers and Consumer devices would use a machine-readable complete schema [blinky_resolved.jadn](blinky/blinky_resolved.jadn) which has all referenced definitions copied from their source documents.
+Producers and Consumer devices use a machine-readable complete schema [blinky_resolved.jadn](blinky/blinky_resolved.jadn) which has all referenced definitions copied from their source documents.
 Example commands and responses can be validated using complete schema in either JADN or JSON Schema ([blinky_resolved.json](blinky.json)) format.
 If a "query features schema" command is added to the language spec, Producers will be able to retrieve an actuator's machine-readable schema to determine its capabilities.
 The resolved schemas for most actuators are expected to include elements from multiple profiles.

+The resolved schemas can be created by hand from the actuator profile and language spec schemas, or generated using JADN processing tools.

+#### 6. Create test data
+Create four directories "Bad-command", "Bad-response", "Good-command", "Good-response" in the directory containing the resolved schema.
+Create test commands and responses in these locations based on whether the schema should detect them as valid or invalid.
+Using a standard directory structure allows a test harness to locate and validate test data for multiple profiles.

 **Note on data formats:**